todbot/win-hid-dump/README.md

 `win-hid-dump` is a small command-line app to output the __HID Report Descriptors__ of all connected HID devices.
 Think of it as sort of a Windows version of [`usbhid-dump`](https://github.com/DIGImend/usbhid-dump).
 It is designed to inspect HID devices for use with [`hidapi`](https://github.com/libusb/hidapi/), [`node-hid`](https://github.com/node-hid/node-hid), or similar HID libraries.
 The output can be parsed directly by the [USB Descriptor Parser](https://eleccelerator.com/usbdescreqparser/).

-`WinHIDdump` is based on the very nice [HIDSharp library](https://www.nuget.org/packages/HidSharp/).
+`win-hid-dump` is based on the very nice [HIDSharp library](https://www.nuget.org/packages/HidSharp/).
 It does the hard work of reconstructing the HID Report Descriptor from the Windows HID library, as the actual HID Report Descriptor apparently isn't available.

 ## Usage: